remigenet/keras_sig/README.md

-# keras_sig: Fast Path Signature Computation for Keras
+# Keras Sig: Efficient Path Signature Computation on GPU in Keras 3

 This package started as backend-agnostic Keras implementation of path signature computations, focusing on simplicity and ease of integration.
+A [paper](https://arxiv.org/pdf/2501.08455) explaining the method is available.
 Since we proposed a GPU-optimized computation methods that leverages fully parallel operations.
 This method is available either in full Keras for model training, but also as a standalone JAX function for direct computation.

 ## Overview